 While it’s always great to shop for the lowest costs, be careful-sales can also result in overspending.

 Not everyone loves the latest gadgets, scarves, or handbags.
-Some individuals may enjoy more personalized and sentimental items.
+Many individuals may enjoy more personalized and sentimental items.
 Do-it-yourself projects are perfect holiday gift additions to help you save while placing everlasting smiles on the faces of those you love.
 Capitalize on the things people can use often.
 A DIY gift could be anything from room accent decor, crafty furniture to organize a home, or framed family photos.

 How will you maximize your holiday budget?